An Adelaide to Darwin Road trip or vice versa is one of the best road trips you can do while travelling around Australia!

 There’s also the Daly Waters airfield nearby.
 This was Australia’s first international airfield and was regularly used by QANTAS as an early hub for flight regional and international flights.

-Up the road from Daly Waters are the Mataranka Thermal Pools, which are a must visit on the Adelaide to Darwin road trip.
+Up the road from Daly Waters are the Mataranka Thermal Pools, which are a must-visit on an Adelaide to Darwin drive.
 The pools are very relaxing and it’s a good place to chill for a while and take a break from the road!

 This was one of my favourite places on the trip, it was such a good feeling to be able to relax in the warm pools after being stuck in the van for ages!

-You can swim in the river here as well, there are signs warning about crocs, but the waters are largely safe for a paddle around the shore!
-There are a number of good spots to have lunch and the park offers a chance to relax before the final leg to Darwin!
+You can swim in the river here as well, signs are warning about crocs, but the waters are largely safe for a paddle around the shore!
+There are many good spots to have lunch and the park offers a chance to relax before the final leg to Darwin!

-From here it’s onwards to Darwin, there’s not much to see unless you stop at Litchfield for a bit!
-However, there’s certainly plenty to do once you finished travelling to Darwin!
+From here it’s onward to Darwin, there’s not much to see unless you stop at Litchfield for a bit!
+However, there’s certainly plenty to do when you visit Darwin!

 How much does an Adelaide to Darwin road trip cost?